xRahul/xRahul.github.io/_posts/2017-01-04-google-search-console---basics.markdown

 Disallow: /tag/*
 {% endhighlight %}
         <code class="highlighter-rouge">Disallow</code>
-        allows us to ignore certain urls and url types that we'd rather not be indexed and appear in search results.
+        allows us to ignore certain URLs and URL types that we'd rather not be indexed and appear in search results.
       </li>
     </ol>
   </li>